openrndr/openrndr-template/README.md

 ## Run other Kotlin programs from the command line

-By default the `run` task runs the program called `TemplateProgram.kt`.
+By default `./gradlew run` runs a program called `TemplateProgram.kt` but a different one can be provided as an argument:

-If you have other programs under your src/ folder and want to run them from the command line use
-`./gradlew -Papplication=MyProgram` to run `MyProgram.kt`.
-A full package name can be specified like this: `-Papplication=foo.bar.MyProgram`.
+To run `src/main/kotlin/myProgram.kt`

+    ./gradlew -Popenrndr.application=MyProgramKt

+To run `src/main/kotlin/foo/bar/myProgram.kt` (assuming `package foo.bar` in myProgram.kt)

+    ./gradlew -Popenrndr.application=foo.bar.MyProgramKt

 ## Github Actions